Custom Logistics Software Development: Features, Advantages & Tech Stack

 For example, drivers only receive a detailed route with the destinations where the truck will be unloaded, but they don’t have access to the price or information about the products.
 Warehouse staff will have exact instruction about the products that should be loaded on the truck, and in which order.
 But they don’t know where the products will be delivered or how much the client will pay for them.

-This type of security will protect your company from data leaks, which could result in your clients being lured by the competitors offering lower prices, more attractive offers, or something else.
+This type of security will protect your company from data leaks, which could result in your clients being lured by competitors offering lower prices, more attractive offers, or something else.

 Paying close attention to data security is a risk management strategy, which could prevent huge financial losses and damage your reputation.